LaTeX vs. ConTeXt vs. Typst

 June 2023

 Let’s be honest: Nobody really loves LaTeX.
+It works and produces beautiful output, but it has its flaws.

 This post shows you some great alternatives and explains how to switch.